orbs-network/orbs-contract-sdk/README.md

 This query will read the counter value from the contract's state.
 Send it from terminal:

 ```
-gamma-cli read -i get.json
+gamma-cli run-query get.json
 ```

 > Note: Transactions that change state require consensus by several nodes.
-Reading state is a simpler action that doesn't require consensus.
+Reading state with queries is a simpler action that doesn't require consensus.

 ### 6. Stop Gamma server